ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_poetry/README.md

 - Click that tab and select languages you wish to request a translation for,
 - Submit the 'Request translation' button,
-- By default the 'DGT connector (auto created)' translator is selected but you can click 'Change translator' to change it if needed,
+- By default the 'DGT connector (auto created)' translator is selected but you can click 'Change translator' to change to an alternate translation mode if needed,
 - You can change the languages you want to be translated,
 - Default values: